andradejacob36/Implementing-Active-Directory-On-Premises-in-Azure/README.md

 - Note: Remember to keep your username and password you created in your notepad, as you will need them later.
 Also, verify that your information is correct!
 Once the process is complete, we will have successfully deployed the Domain Controller VM, which will act as the dedicated server for our Active Directory.

-Image Display for Step 2: 1N
+Image Display of Step 2: 1N
 <p>
 <img src="https://i.imgur.com/3vLXclp.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>